r3fang/SnapATAC/examples/10X_P50/README.md

 	--overwrite=TRUE
 ```

 **Step 5.
 Pre-processing (snaptools)**
 After alignment, we convert pair-end reads into fragments and for each fragment we check the following attributes: 1) mapping quality score MAPQ; 2) whether two ends are appropriately paired; 3) fragment length.
-We only keep those fragments that are 1) properly paired according to the alignment flag; 2) whose MAPQ is greater than 30 (`--min-mapq`); 3) with fragment length greater than 50 (`--min-flen`) and less than 2000bp (`--max-flen`).
+We only keep those fragments that are 1) properly paired according to the alignment flag; 2) whose MAPQ is greater than 30 (`--min-mapq`); 3) with fragment length greater than 50 (`--min-flen`) and less than 1000bp (`--max-flen`).
 PCR duplicates are removed for each cell separately.

-After alignment and filtration, we generated a snap-format (Single-Nucleus Accessibility Profiles) file that contains meta data, cell-by-bin count matrices, cell-by-gene count matrix, cell-by-peak count matrix and indexed usable fragments.
+After alignment and filtration, we generated a snap-format (Single-Nucleus Accessibility Profiles) file that contains meta data and indexed usable fragments.
 Detailed information about snap file can be found in [here](https://github.com/r3fang/SnapTools/blob/master/docs/snap_format.docx).
 As shown in the previous analysis [10X analysis report](http://cf.10xgenomics.com/samples/cell-atac/1.0.1/atac_v1_pbmc_10k/atac_v1_pbmc_10k_web_summary.html), the vast majority of the cell barcodes have coverage less than 1000 fragments, such high barcode diversity is likely due to the low sequencing quality (73.4%) for cell barcode.
-To avoid spending time on processing many "junky" barcodes, snaptools allows user to filter potential useless barcodes by two tags `--max-num` and `min-cov`. `--max-num` will force to only keep top `--max-num` barcodes with highest coverage.
+To avoid spending time and memory on processing many "junky" barcodes, snaptools allows user to filter potential useless barcodes by setting two tags `--max-num` and `min-cov`. `--max-num` will force to only keep top `--max-num` barcodes with highest coverage.
 In this experiment, because only 5k cells are used as initial material, therefore, it is safe to set  `--max-num=20000`.
 This tag is very important for processing 10X dataset that has large barcode space.
+This step will create two files `atac_v1_adult_brain_fresh_5k.snap` and `atac_v1_adult_brain_fresh_5k.snap.qc`.

 ```bash
 $ wget http://hgdownload.cse.ucsc.edu/goldenPath/mm10/bigZips/mm10.chrom.sizes